 However, getting the benefits of creatine requires the proper absorption of creatine.

-Creatine is an organic compound that’s made in the body primarily in the kidneys and completed in the liver by three amino acids: glycine, arginine and methionine.
-Although the body produces creatine naturally, it is excreted daily.
+Your body naturally produces about one gram of creatine per day on its own.
+Although the body produces some creatine naturally, it is excreted daily.
 You can find creatine in many foods like beef and other red meat, chicken, milk, some seafood and cheese; however, the dose in these foods is very small.
 Also, creatine is found mostly in animal products, so vegetarians and vegans are at risk for low creatine levels in the muscle.
 The majority of your body’s creatine (about 95%) is stored in the cells of your muscles, where creatine helps produce a molecule known as ATP.

 People who workout often know that post-workout lactic acid buildup and soreness happens, but creatine is able to counteract that effect.
 Creatine enhances energy production in your cells: The most basic form of energy in cells is adenosine triphosphate (ATP), which is what your cells use to perform their various functions.
 ATP depletes quickly during exercise, but creatine helps replenish the ATP that’s lost.
 The more creatine your body has to use, the more energy your muscle cells have for exercise and post-workout recovery.